Melania Trump Is Eating Diamonds On The Cover Of Vanity Fair Mexico

 Melania Trump, en portada de febrero.
 Un reportaje que desvela cómo fue el pasado de esta intrigante primera dama. https://t.co/WP298EtGug pic.twitter.com/ZUNOvkYaEI— Vanity Fair México (@VanityFairMX) January 26, 2017

-Melania Trump graces the cover of Vanity Fair Mexico, but it may give you flashbacks of Maya Rudolph.
+Melania Trump graces the cover of Vanity Fair Mexico, and it seems as if the director of this shoot may be a big Maya Rudolph fan.
 The February issue of the magazine features the new first lady getting ready to eat a diamond necklace — as if it's spaghetti.
-The photo isn't new, it was actually originally published in the April 2016 issue of GQ, but it may look familiar for another reason.
-Trump eating diamonds is also a joke Rudolph made on her variety show Maya & Marty — a month after that GQ went public.
+But the funny thing is that the idea of Trump eating diamonds is a callback to a joke Rudolph made on her variety show Maya & Marty.
 In a 2016 sketch called "Melania's Diamonds," Rudolph supposes Trump launches a new business venture of her own: edible diamonds.
 Her pitch being, "We love diamond but we all ask ourselves, 'Why can I not eat it?'
 Not anymore you can."

 Advertisement